ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 This section details the case where the EDHOC reverse message flow is used (see {{Section A.2.2 of RFC9528}}), i.e., where C acts as the Responder R and RS acts as the Initiator I.

-Consistent with the EDHOC reverse message flow, C sends a trigger message, EDHOC message\_2, and (optionally) EDHOC message\_4 to RS as CoAP POST requests.
+Consistent with the EDHOC reverse message flow, C sends a trigger message, EDHOC message\_2, and EDHOC message\_4 to RS as CoAP POST requests.
 RS sends EDHOC message\_1 and EDHOC message\_3 as CoAP 2.04 (Changed) responses.

-In this profile of ACE, if RS implements the EDHOC reverse message flow, then RS MUST implement EDHOC message_4.
+In this profile of ACE, if C/RS implements the EDHOC reverse message flow, then C/RS MUST implement EDHOC message_4.
+In particular, when using the EDHOC reverse message flow, C MUST send EDHOC message_4 after successfully completing the processing of the incoming EDHOC message_3.

-Either the EAD\_2 field of EDHOC message\_2 or the EAD\_4 field of EDHOC message\_4 MUST include an EAD item that specifies the access token issued to C and bound to AUTH\_CRED\_C.
-According to this document, such EAD item is ACE-OAuth Access Token (see {{AT-in-EAD}}), which specifies the access token by value.

-The EAD field MUST NOT include multiple EAD items specifying the access token.
-If zero or more than one EAD items specifying the access token are included in the EAD field, then RS MUST abort the EDHOC session.

-Specific instructions for the different messages are provided in the following subsections.

 ### Trigger Message